 in distribution along some subsequence for the GHP topology.
-The existence of Brownian maps of genus $g$ was proved in~\cite{Miermont:tessellations}, and their unicity for each $g \geq 1$ has been announced by Bettinelli and Miermont~\cite{BettinelliMiermont} (in genus $0$ the unicity is an important result proved independently by Miermont~\cite{Miermont:GH} and Le Gall~\cite{LG:GH}).
-However the unicity of the limit is not needed for our discussion since we will prove the convergence of all the observables we are interested in.
-Also note that some authors prefer to introduce an additional scaling factor $(8/9)^{1/4}$ to the distance, but this is irrelevant to our discussion so we prefer avoid it.
+The existence of Brownian surfaces of genus $g$ was proved in~\cite{Bettinelli1}, and their uniqueness for each $g \geq 1$ has been announced by Bettinelli and Miermont~\cite{BettinelliMiermont} (in genus $0$ the uniqueness is an important result proved independently by Miermont~\cite{Miermont:GH} and Le Gall~\cite{LG:GH}).
+However the uniqueness of the limit is not needed for our discussion since we will prove the convergence of all the observables we are interested in.
+Also note that some authors prefer to introduce an additional scaling factor $(8/9)^{1/4}$ to the distance, but this is irrelevant to our discussion so we choose to avoid it.